TsinghuaDatabaseGroup/DB-GPT/README.md

 ## 🗺 Online Demo

-1. After launching the local service (based on the [Chatchat](chat.openai.com) project), you can easily import documents into the knowledge base, utilize the knowledge base for *well-founded Q&A* and *diagnosis analysis of abnormal alarms*.
+1. After launching the local service (adopting frontend and configs from [Chatchat](chat.openai.com)), you can easily import documents into the knowledge base, utilize the knowledge base for *well-founded Q&A* and *diagnosis analysis of abnormal alarms*.

 <!-- <p align="center">
   <a href="http://dbgpt.dbmind.cn">